 The best time to start calling college coaches is after you’ve sent them a couple introductory emails.
 According to NCAA recruiting rules, D1 and D2 coaches aren’t allowed to answer or return the call until June 15 after an athlete’s sophomore year or September 1 of their junior year, depending on your sport.
 Keep this in mind as you’re calling college coaches.
 Even if the coach isn’t able to call you yet, they are still going to be building out their recruiting class by evaluating prospects online and at events.
-Before you can begin having phone conversations with college coaches, focus on your online profile and establish communications through your club and/or high school coach.
+Before you can begin talking with college coaches, focus on your online recruiting profile and establish communications through your club and/or high school coach.

-- Call coaches between 6-9 p.m. when they are in season.
+The best time of day to call college coaches is between 6-9 p.m. when they are in season.
 Before you start calling college coaches, consider what times throughout the day and week they will be available to talk.
 Coach Sartorius explains, “Typically, I’d get out of practice around 6 p.m. and be talking to recruits anywhere from 6:30-11 p.m. at night,” Coach Sartorius explains.